codeballet/todo-app/README.md

 # todo-app
 todo-app is an application written in JavaScript for creating a todo list.
 The todos can be filtered according to a search string or if they are completed.

+The app is currently only a frontend, and the todos are stored in the browser's `window.localStorage` object.

 You can try out the todo-app at https://stjernholm-todo.surge.sh/

 ## How to use the code